-Forty-seven years ago today, on Dec.
+Forty-nine years ago today, on Dec.
 29, 1969, Merle Haggard's Okie From Muskogee album was released.
-The record, along with the title track, both soared to the top of the charts.
+The record, along with the title track, soared to the top of the charts.

 "Okie From Muskogee," with lines like, "And I'm proud to be an Okie from Muskogee / A place where even squares can have a ball / We still wave Old Glory down at the courthouse / And white lightnin''s still the biggest thrill of all," was considered by many to be a statement against the political condition of the country at the time, even though that wasn't Haggard's original intent.